ezerevello/retitle-flatpak/README.md

 **Clarification: I did a basic script for me, to change ZapZap window title, but then i thought that make a complete script for people searching the same exact thing as me would be cool, so this is only a "premium" version of a basic script to make this easy to use for me and you**

-So i did this in my free time only for fun and for save myself time in the future if I want to change the same thing
+So i did this in my free time only for fun and for save myself time in the future if I want to change something like that.

 ----